 Uncover a Healthy Lifestyle With Austin Functional Health

 Are you sold on the benefits of good nutrition yet?
 If so, functional and integrative healthcare doctor Dr. Michael Ruscio, DC certified nutritionist and nutrition coach Morgan Molidor (MSc) and the rest of the integrative medicine team at Austin Functional Health can help you achieve a healthier lifestyle.
 Trained in Western medicine, functional healthcare, and nutrition coaching, the team at Austin FH can help with health issues like:

 - SIBO, SIFO (small intestinal fungal overgrowth), IBS, and leaky gut

 - Autoimmune disorders e.g. inflammatory bowel disease (IBD) and Hashimoto’s

 - Skin conditions, such as acne, eczema, psoriasis

 - Mental health (brain fog, anxiety, depression, insomnia)

 If you’re having trouble tackling gut health and other chronic health challenges on your own, or are looking for a nutrition coach, book an appointment with us at Austin FH for a more detailed nutrition plan that works.

 Here are our available services:

-Alternatively, Dr. Ruscio’s book, Healthy Gut, Healthy You, is a step-by-step guide teaching you how to heal from digestive issues.
+Alternatively, Dr. Ruscio’s, DC book, Healthy Gut, Healthy You, is a step-by-step guide teaching you how to heal from digestive issues.
 Besides focusing on eating habits and good nutrition, this guide also emphasizes non-dietary concepts such as exercise and sun exposure for an effective, well-rounded solution.